andreadacol98/Model_Predictive_Control/README.md

 #### Offset-Free MPC
 Disturbances in the heat flows are never known exactly.
 Therefore, estimation of the actual disturbances is needed to ensure offset-free reference tracking.
 In particular, in this subtask we have been dealing with a constant but unknown disturbance.

+<br><br>
+Further info on the follwing tasks can be found in "Assignment.pdf".
+Solutions and considerations are instead in "report.pdf".